Stationary Energy Storage India (SESI)

 About the Event

-With the same intent, we are delighted to announce the Stationary Energy Storage in India (SESI) Conference & Virtual Expo on 8 April 2021 focused on the roadmap and outlook for stationary energy storage in India.
+In view of the above developments and with an intent on running the active dialogue in this space , we are delighted to announce the Stationary Energy Storage in India (SESI) Conference on 17 February 2023 focused on the roadmap and outlook for stationary energy storage.
 This is a unique platform to interact, network and learn about market landscape, government policies, new projects & tender updates, Insights from national and international storage projects, current and future technology outlook for stationary storage.

-- Shri Ghanshyam Prasad, Joint Secretary, Ministry of Power (MoP)
+- Shri Lalit Bohra, Joint Secretary, Ministry of New & Renewable Energy (MNRE)

-- Shri Jatindra Nath Swain, Managing Director, Solar Energy Corporation of India (SECI)
+- Dr. Bharath Reddy, Additional General Manager, Solar Energy Corporation of India (SECI)